Neville St George: Continuation of Auckland selection 1926-28

 The following week Devonport played Ponsonby and “St George and Lowrie about evenly divided the hooking honours”.
-St George was then picked in a 20 man Auckland squad to go into training to play against Waikato on June 26.
+St George was then picked in a 20-man Auckland squad to go into training to play against Waikato on 26 June.
 The choice of hooker was between him and Townsend and in the end the selectors chose Townsend with St George on the reserve bench.
-On July 3 St George played in a New Zealand trial match for an A Team against a B Team, although the match was a curtain raiser to the inter-island match between the North Island and South Island.
+On 3 July St George played in a New Zealand trial match for an A Team against a B Team, although the match was a curtain raiser to the inter-island match between the North Island and South Island.
 His 'A Team' lost 25 points to 16 at Carlaw Park.
-In a 31-13 Devonport win over Marist Old Boys on July 24 “St George made an opening and sent Len Scott away with a 40 yards run” for a try.
+In a 31-13 Devonport win over Marist Old Boys on 24 July “St George made an opening and sent Len Scott away with a 40 yards run” for a try.
 He was also involved in a try to Allan Seagar.
 It was reported that he “gave his side the greater share of the ball from the scrums and also showed good form I other departments.
 After the match he was named in the Auckland reserves to meet the New Zealand team which was departing for the tour of England and Wales.
 He was then named in the starting side, with Townsend unavailable.
 The Auckland side won easily by 52 points to 32 before a crowd of 14,000.
 St George kicked a conversion late in the match which gave Auckland a 47-24 lead.
 He was then chosen for the Auckland squad to prepare for a match against Otago.

 St George’s failure to make the New Zealand touring side was commented on in the Auckland Star in early August:"[Alphonsus] Carroll is a failure as a hooker and why the selectors preferred him to St George or Townsend is hard to understand".
 In the match between Auckland and the touring side the Herald said “St George has on many occasions proved himself a capable hooker, but on Saturday he was at his best and outplayed Carroll, his vis-à-vis.
 Auckland gained the ball from scrums with monotonous regularity”.

-St George next played for Auckland in their match with Otago at Carlaw Park on August 7.
+St George supposedly next played for Auckland in their match with Otago at Carlaw Park on 7 August.
+He was named in the match day side at prop but was not mentioned in match reports and prop Harry Douglas who was not named in the side reportedly came off injured so it is more likely he didn't play.
 Auckland won by 14 points to 4 to retain the Northern Union Challenge Cup.
 Auckland of course were missing 14 of their players from selection who had gone on tour.
-He was selected again for Auckland in their match with Canterbury on August 28.
+He was selected again for Auckland in their match with Canterbury on 28 August.
 Auckland won by 33 points to 15 before a crowd of 7,000 at Carlaw Park.